mariadb-corporation/mariadb-columnstore-api/python/docs/usage/windows_installation.rst

 - copy ``_pymcsapi.pyd`` from  ``%mcsapiInstallDir%\lib\python3`` into ``%Python3InstallDir%\DLLs``
 - copy ``columnStoreExporter.py``, ``mcsapi_reserved_words.txt`` and ``pymcsapi.py`` from ``%mcsapiInstallDir%\lib\python3`` into ``%Python3InstallDir%\Lib``

-**Note** Unlike the Linux version of pymcsapi3 the Windows version of pymcsapi3 can only be used with the Python 3 release it was compiled with.
+**Note:** Unlike the Linux version of pymcsapi3 the Windows version of pymcsapi3 can only be used with the Python 3 release it was compiled with.
 Swig for Windows compiles against the Python3x.lib and not the main Python3.lib.
-Therefore, you might have to recompile pymcsapi from scratch if you need to use a specific Python 3 release.
+Therefore, you might have to recompile pymcsapi3 from scratch if you need to use a specific Python 3 release.